openfl/OpenFLDevelopersGuide/mouse-input/README.md

 For information on discovering what kind of mouse support is available (such as persistent cursor, stylus or touch input) during runtime, see

-“Discovering input types” on page 558
+"Discovering input types" on page 558

 .